-POLICY RCH5: TYPE AND TENURE OF HOUSING
+POLICY RCH4: TYPE OF HOUSING

-Homes for smaller households, suited to the younger and older generations will be supported, subject to meeting a clearly evidenced local need and where the plans conform with other policies.
-The size, type, and tenure of housing will therefore be important considerations when making planning decisions.
+Homes for smaller households of a size and type suited to the younger and older generations will be supported, subject to meeting a clearly evidenced local need.

 Many consultation responses referred to the need for suitable housing to be available for those members of the community who need smaller or more affordable homes.
 This was felt to be important to assist elderly households to downsize or for younger households to access the housing market.
 Many people commented on the importance of ensuring that affordable housing should be made available only to local people with a local connection in perpetuity.
 Such developments are normally brought forward in conjunction with a Housing Association and in close cooperation with the Local Authority's planning and housing functions.